infinityworks/101-Sessions/Sessions/GoLang-100/README.md

 ### Go-103
  - Recap of 102
- - Http Client (Call web service and log to console)
+ - HTTP Client (Call web service and log to console)
-    - Http Calls
+    - HTTP Calls
     - JSON in Go
     - Accessing Complex Types
- - Go Routines
+ - Goroutines
  - Channels
  - Recap of the Course.